Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 - NEC released an official <a href="https://jpn.nec.com/press/202105/20210506_03.html">press release</a> about the SPRT-TANDEM.

 __[Apr.
 1st, 2021]__
-- Akinori F. Ebihara was promoted to Assistant Manager (Special Researcher, Biometrics Laboratory) of NEC corporation.
+- Akinori F. Ebihara was promoted to "Special Researcher"* of NEC corporation.
+<br>*A few distinguished researchers that are selected to enter a performance-based reward system instead of the traditional seniority wage system

 __[Jan.
 13th, 2021]__
 - Our paper, "Sequential Density Ratio Estimation for Simultaneous Optimization of Speed and Accuracy" was accepted as a <b><a href="https://openreview.net/forum?id=Rhsu5qD36cL&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2021%2FConference%2FAuthors%23your-submissions)">Spotlight presentation (top 5.57%) at ICLR 2021.</a></b>